 Gerard Kugel, D.M.D., M.S., Ph.D.

 Sarah holds two Master’s degrees in Public Health and Social Work from Boston University and is passionate about addressing healthcare disparities among vulnerable populations.
-In her current position at the Cambridge Health Alliance, a regional safety net health system, she manages community relations and serves on the Cancer Committee and Co-Chairs the Patient Family Advisory Council.
-She has a wide range of experience in healthcare education and in community organizations in both research and direct client care programs.
-During her undergraduate career at St. Lawrence University she studied abroad in Nairobi, Kenya where she studied healthcare.
+In her current position at Health Leads, she serves as the Director of Programs for the Massachusetts region.
+She has a wide range of experience in healthcare education and in community organizations in both research and direct client care programs at Cambridge Health Alliance, Action for Boston Community Development, and Boston Medical Center.
+During her undergraduate career at St. Lawrence University she studied abroad in Nairobi, Kenya where she focused on healthcare in developing countries..

 Gerard is Associate Dean for Research, and Professor of Comprehensive Care at Tufts University School of Dental Medicine..
 Dr Kugel is on the Board of Directors of the CR Foundation and he has done numerous dental mission trips to Ecuador, Dominican Republic as well as within the US.
 Dr. Kugel has his Ph.D. in Dental Materials and his Executive Certificate in Management and Leadership from the Sloan School of Management at MIT.
 Dr. Kugel has published over 120 articles and over 300 abstracts and has given over 400 lectures both nationally and internationally.
 Dr. Kugel is part of a group practice, the Trinity Dental Center, located in Back Bay, Boston.